1. The ejection of an owner or occupier from property.

 1. An action at common law for the right to possession of land.

 Excerpt from George W. Warvelle’s A Treatise on the Principles & Practice of the Action of Ejectment:

 “The evolution of the action of ejectment from its primitive form as a mere action of trespass, enabling a lessee of lands to recover damages when ousted of his possession, through a series of most ingenious fiction, which were afterwards added to enable him to recover possession as well, until its final establishment as the proper method of trying all disputed titles to real property, presents to the student of legal science one of the most interesting studies that the history of the law affords.
 Few remedies have passed through so many changes of form, both in pleading and practice, and yet retained the same distinctive character that marked their origin.”

 Excerpt from R.F.V.
 Heuston’s Salmond on the Law of Torts:

 “Any person wrongfully dispossessed of land may sue for the specific restitution of it in an action of ejectment.
-Originally this action was a special variety of trespass & available only to leaseholders.
-But in time & by the aid of the most elaborate fictions it came to be used by freeholders also.
+Originally this action was a special variety of trespass and available only to leaseholders, but in time and by the aid of the most elaborate fictions it came to be used by freeholders also.
 All these fictions have now been swept away; in theory even the term ejectment has been replaced by the term action for the recovery of land.
 The older term is, however, replaced in practice.”